eosnetworkfoundation/grant-framework/applications/concentrated_liquidity_Neutroswap.md

 ### Project Details

+We have successfully launched Neutroswap V2.
+What we have done in Neutroswap V2:
+1. The first DApp that reached $1,000,000 in TVL
+2. The first EOS EVM token listed on Coingecko
+3. The first working app on EOS EVM and has active users.
+4. Bring more than 2000+ transactions on average per day since launch
+5. Bring $150,000+ volume daily accross Neutroswap V2 DEX
+6. The first project that triggers influencers to look at EOS EVM

-We have launched Neutroswap V2 and we want to move on to V3 and make our position stronger in EOS EVM.
+Now, we want to move on to V3 and make our position stronger in EOS EVM.
 Our V3 version will cover concentrated liquidity.
 Concentrated liquidity is an innovative approach to liquidity provision that allows liquidity providers (LPs) to enhance their capital efficiency and minimize impermanent loss by focusing their liquidity within a particular price range.
 By enabling LPs to stake specific token pairs within a designated price range, this novel method leads to a more efficient allocation of resources compared to conventional liquidity provision techniques.

 #### Benefits of Concentrated Liquidity